MARINA PICCININI

 Hannah Tassler

-Hannah Tassler is a flutist who has performed with ensembles such as the Hawaii Symphony, Boulder Philharmonic, Colorado Symphony, and New World Symphony.
-She has worked with conductors and directors including Michael Tilson Thomas, Peter Sellars, Marin Alsop, Miguel Harth-Bedoya, and Stéphane Denève.
+Hannah Tassler has performed with ensembles such as the Hawaii Symphony, Boulder Philharmonic, Colorado Symphony, and New World Symphony, and has worked with conductors and directors including Michael Tilson Thomas, Peter Sellars, Marin Alsop, Miguel Harth-Bedoya, and Stéphane Denève.

 Hui-Chuan Chen